9 Quick Tips to Stretch Thanksgiving Dinner

 What do you do when your cozy Thanksgiving dinner for six suddenly morphs into a banquet for twelve?

-You’ve got the table beautifully set and the house is filled with the delicious aroma of roasting turkey with all the trimmings.
+You have the table beautifully set, and the delicious aroma of roasting turkey with all the trimmings is beginning to fill the house.

 With grown kids, this is not unusual at our house.
 There’s always a friend – or two, or three – without a place to go for the holidays.